makeuplounge/Makeup-Lounge/README.md

 # MakeupLounge
-Link to Makeup Loung Website <a href="https://crisp-usually-marmoset.ngrok-free.app/project476/main.php">Click Me!</a>
+Link to Makeup Lounge Website <a href="https://crisp-usually-marmoset.ngrok-free.app/project476/main.php">Click Me!</a>

 # Mission Statement
 Makeup lounge is a recently launched online destination for indulging in luxurious beauty products, developed as Free and Open-Source Software.
 Our mission is to cater to individuals seeking the pinnacle of beauty and self-care experiences by providing a seamless and user-friendly shopping platform.

 We are committed to curating a selection of extraordinary beauty products that elevate the senses and enhance personal well-being.
 Beauty Luxe prides itself on offering an array of premium skincare, makeup, haircare, and fragrance items that exude sophistication and opulence.

-At Makeup lounge , we aspire to be the go-to choice for those who appreciate refinement and elegance in their beauty routines.
+At Makeup lounge ,we aspire to be the go-to choice for those who appreciate refinement and elegance in their beauty routines.
 We strive to offer our discerning clientele a convenient and sophisticated shopping experience, ensuring that every purchase reflects the luxury and prestige they deserve.

 # Looking Around for Similar Projects
 Of course, we did not start our project before looking for similar projects that could compete with ours.
 There will be a lot of websites that sell beauty products as well.
 Here are some projects that we found to be competitors for our project: